 - Industrial loss prevention personnel

-Employment of firefighters is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of firefighters is projected to grow 4% from 2021 to 2031, about as fast as the average for all occupations.
 Physically fit applicants with paramedic training will have the best job prospects.

 Students will learn the mechanics and technical aspects of firefighting through hands-on experience.
-Live-fire training includes setting fire to buildings to conduct training drills with students.
+Live fire training includes setting fire to buildings to conducting training drills with students.

 Visit the Fire Academy page for a full list of admission requirements.